Fate/Unlimited Codes: Gameplay

-The game is a three-dimensional fighting game based on the use of the width and height of the playing field with the possibility of moving into the arena only for evading attack.
-To manage character attacks by using a customizable three-button gamepad system; the fourth button is used to cancel your own started combinations and block enemy attacks.
-When using attack buttons, two types of energy scales are accumulated - magic energy and the energy of the Holy Grail.
-The scale of magical energy is divided into three cells, allowing you to enhance and supplement the standard types of attacks (English Magic Burst).
-The cells are filled individually for each player, after applying the energy reserve must be replenished.
+Fate/unlimited codes is a fighting game, which is based on duel where players can utilize a combination of different moves to damage their opponent.
+They can also conduct a series of battles up to two or three; depending on the value set by the player.
+The time limit of rounds are either limited or unlimited, depending on the player's settings.
+Points are used statistically to calculate a player's success in certain modes.
+Character attacks are manageable by using a customizable three-button gamepad system; with the fourth being used to cancel block enemy attacks and combinations.
+When using attack buttons, two types of energy scales are present—magic energy and the Holy Grail's energy.
+The scale of magical energy is divided into three cells, allowing the players to enhance and supplement the standard types of attacks.

 The accumulation of the energy of the Holy Grail occurs simultaneously for both opponents and opens up the possibility of using "super receptions", which consumes magical energy.
 The strength and type of super-reception varies depending on the amount of magical energy expended to activate it.
 Some of the characters (Kotomine, Bazett and Rin) also have a limited and unrecoverable number of special items needed to conduct unique remote attacks.
 There are four levels of difficulty that can be adjusted between matches.